Peter Beck wants you: Rocket Lab launches apprenticeship programme

 Rocket Lab makes the Rutherford engines for its Electron rockets at its plant in LA, but carries out assembly in Auckland.

-During a recent Herald visit to its Auckland plant in June last year, Beck said Team NZ and Air New Zealand were two competitor's for talent working with high-tech composites.
-Since then, Rocket Lab has taken on Air NZ engineers culled in the airlines Covid layoffs.
+During a recent Herald visit to its Auckland plant in June last year, Beck said Team NZ and Air New Zealand were two competitors for talent working with high-tech composites.
+Since then, Rocket Lab has taken on Air NZ engineers culled in the airline's Covid layoffs.

 The Rocket Lab boss said some people don't even think to knock on his door, presuming his company only hires PhDs in astrophysics.